howardsolutions/ecomm-mfe/README.md

 ### MEMORY HISTORY (Abstract History - in VUEJS)

--> KEEP track of the CURRENT PATH in MEMORY
+-> KEEP track of the CURRENT PATH in MEMORY, don't show the current path changes dirrectly in address bar.
+But can view with a console.log

 `http ://app.com  /maketing/price`